The Dog Bite Lawyers of Abel Law Firm

-If the dog that bit you was the pet of a friend, it may be comforting for you to know that their homeowner’s policy may provide coverage for the misbehavior of their dog.
-You won’t actually be going after money from your friend but from their insurance company.
+If the dog that bit you was a friend’s pet, it might be comforting for you to know that their homeowner’s policy may provide coverage for their dog’s misbehavior.
+You won’t be going after money from your friend but from their insurance company.

-After that, we can begin an investigation into what happened, as mentioned above.
-The purpose of this investigation is to gather enough evidence to support your claim that the liable party’s insurance company has little choice but to agree that you’re owed a settlement.
+After that, we can investigate what happened, as mentioned above.
+This investigation aims to gather enough evidence to support your claim that the liable party’s insurance company has little choice but to agree that you’re owed a settlement.

 Once the investigation is complete, we’ll assess the value of your claim.
 Then we’ll present a settlement demand to the at-fault party’s insurance company.

-After receiving your claim, the insurance company may conduct their own investigation into the dog bite injury to determine if your claim holds merit.
+After receiving your claim, the insurance company may investigate the dog bite injury to determine if your claim holds merit.

 When and if the insurance company responds to your claim for damages, they will do so in one of a few ways.
-They can deny your claim outright, meaning that they don’t believe your claim will stand up in court.
-They can approve your claim, meaning that they agree with the evidence you’ve presented and will pay out the damages you’ve requested.
+They can deny your claim outright, meaning they don’t believe it will stand up in court.
+They can approve your claim, meaning that they agree with the evidence you’ve presented and will pay the damages you requested.
 They can also offer a settlement.

-A settlement is a cash amount that is offered when the insurance company finds some validity in your claim but doesn’t believe the amount of money you’ve requested is necessary to cover the actual losses from your injury.
-It’s usually substantially lower than the requested amount but is offered as a kind of compromise.
+A settlement is a cash amount offered when the insurance company finds some validity in your claim but doesn’t believe the amount of money you’ve requested is necessary to cover the losses from your injury.
+It’s usually substantially lower than the requested amount but is offered as a compromise.

 If you and your attorney decide to accept the settlement offer, the case does not go to court, and you agree not to pursue any further compensation for your injury.
-A settlement offer can sometimes be a very good thing because it is available immediately to cover costs like medical bills or other losses, and it eliminates the large amount of time and cost that would be required to take your case to trial.
+A settlement offer can sometimes be very good because it is available immediately to cover costs like medical bills or other losses, and it eliminates a lot of time and cost required to take your case to trial.

 If you and your attorney decide to reject the settlement offer, the final step is to file a lawsuit.
 Your attorney will argue in court that you deserve the full damages requested in your claim and that the settlement offer was insufficient.
 A judge or jury will decide whether they agree and issue a ruling.
-The benefit of going to trial is that you have the chance of getting the entire amount of compensatory damages requested.
+The benefit of going to trial is that you can get the entire amount of compensatory damages requested.
 The danger is that you could lose your case and receive nothing.